originally posted on Concept Hub

 Social Editing and Social Helpdesk

 So if a person has a question that has not been addressed by one of their various online networks, where do they turn to?

 Wikipedia ranks among the 20 most visited Internet domains in the US, according to Hitwise.
 In spite of the controversy of the accuracy of information, more and more people see Wikipedia as a trusted resource because of the community that supports it.
 If someone sees inaccurate information or vandalism on the site they have the ability to go in and change it.
 If there is a question or dispute of what should be considered accurate there are forums for ongoing discussion.

 Following along in the same spirit is the latest trend of Social Q&A. Have a question about a city, a service, a product, or an idea?
 Ask the global community through sites such as Yahoo!
 Answers or LinkedIn Q&A.

 Interestingly enough I found this question on Yahoo!
 Answers;

-Why do so many use Wikipedia as source for their answers?
+Why do so many use Wikipedia as a source for their answers?

 It seems even the critics of information found on social media sites are using social media sites to gain insights and information.

 Search engines are still the first place most people start when looking for information.
 Therefore efforts and knowledge of how to be found through such techniques as Search Engine Optimization and Search Engine Marketing are very important.
 However as the Internet evolves from static brochureware to a dynamic, interconnected, global marketplace, organizations need to start considering their participation strategy so that they are part of the conversation when people are seeking answers about their industry or cause.